-Golden Tigers, also known as Golden Tabby Tigers or Strawberry Tigers, is a rare and captivating sight.
+Golden Tiger, also known as Golden Tabby Tiger or Strawberry Tiger, is a rare and captivating sight.
 Their unique coloration from a recessive gene sets them apart from their more commonly recognized relatives.

 In this article, we will explore the exciting world of these fantastic creatures along with their traits, habitat, size, diet, and population status.